About Tranquil Garden

 I have many ideas for blog posts, products and services.
 Since this blog is a side pursuit, content is being created slow but consistently.

-Over the next year I hope to add more videos to my YouTube channel, including how-to videos.
+I hope to add more videos to my YouTube channel, including how-to videos.
 I have ideas for more eBooks as well as some online courses.
 And there are always more blog articles to write that answer your questions, challenges and concerns about gardening.

 I’m also teaching my preschool-age daughter to grow her own vegetables.
 She has her own small planter that she is excited about, is learning how plants grow and what is required to maintain them.